rosette-api/csharp/rosette_apiExamples/README.md

 Prerequisite: Rosette API must be installed.

-If you are using Visual Studios, you can use the Nuget Package Manager.
+If you are using Visual Studio, you can use the Nuget Package Manager.
 Search for rosette_api in the Online Packages and install.

 If you are using Nuget Command line: `nuget install rosette_api`

 You can now run your desired endpoint file to see it in action.

-Using Visual Studios, create a new command line project and copy/paste the .cs file or code into your project.
+Using Visual Studio, create a new command line project and copy/paste the .cs file or code into your project.
 Edit the `apikey` variable to use your API key.
 Build and run the code to see the output.

 Using command line, copy/paste the .cs file to the same location that you installed the rosette_api dll.